 The SCEF shall protect the other PLMN entities (e.g. HSS, MME) from requests exceeding the permission arranged in the SLA with the third-party service provider.

-When needed, the SCEF supports mapping between information exchanged with SCS/AS (e.g. geographical identifiers) and information exchanged with internal PLMN functions (e.g. cell-Id, eNB-Id, TAI, MBMS SAI etc.).
+When needed, the SCEF supports mapping between information exchanged with SCS/AS (e.g. geographical identifiers) and information exchanged with internal PLMN functions (e.g. cell-Id, eNB-Id, TAI, MBMS SAI, etc.).
 This mapping is assumed to be provided by the SCEF based on local configuration data.

 * * * Next changes * * * *